- Work with your Dean's Office and Human Resources to determine the appropriate academic affiliation.

 The ISO also sponsors a variety of programs and activities through the Lorna Sundberg International Center.
 A calendar of events is available on the website.
 Activities are open to anyone and we actively encourage visiting scholars to participate.

 The Exchange Visitor must pay the SEVIS fee (the department may pay the SEVIS fee on behalf of the Exchange Visitor or reimburse the EV, but this is at the discretion of the department).
 The ISO does not pay these fees on behalf of international students or scholars.
 The EV completes the on-line visa application (form DS-160), pays the visa application fee, and makes an appointment with the consular office at the nearest US Embassy for a visa interview.
 Accompanying dependents apply for J-2 visas.
 (Canadian citizens are visa exempt, and simply present the DS-2019 to the U.S. immigration officer at the port of entry.)

 In some cases, delays in visa approval should be anticipated due to security reviews that take into account the applicant's country of origin, the likelihood that the visa applicant will return to the home country following completion of their program, and field of research.

-The Exchange Visitor must enter the U.S. on or before the program start date listed on their DS-2019 form and must check in with the ISO no later than 30 days beyond the program start date.
+The Exchange Visitor must enter the U.S. on or before the program start date listed on their DS-2019 form and must check in with the ISO no later than 30 days beyond the program start date (this is done online via Zoom).
 If entry is not possible within that time frame, a new DS-2019 should be requested.
 Check in with ISO within 30 days of the program start date is mandatory.
 Failure to do so results in immediate termination of the J-1 program.